 Fall is an excellent time to plant trees, but which ones?
 Some tree species should be generally avoided.
 Other trees are problematic when planted in Oregon.
 In this post, we list trees to steer clear of, while also giving some tips about tree care in Portland.
 Tree planting can be an enjoyable fall activity but making sure that you do it right (by selecting the right tree and planting it properly) is key to each tree’s success.
-Finally, we talk about which trees are recommended for planting in the Beaver State.
+Finally, our leading arborists talk about which trees are recommended for planting in the Beaver State.

-Problem trees.
 Most problems occur when the wrong tree is planted in the wrong place.
 When the tree’s ideal conditions for growing and establishing itself are not met, it places extra stress on the tree, which invites disease, bugs, and long-term damage.
 Many problems also occur when a tree grows too large for its intended spot.
 Trees that appear in newspaper ads guaranteeing to grow 50 feet in 5 years are best avoided.

 Silver Maple.
 The Silver Maple grows quickly, but its aggressive roots can cause sidewalks to buckle and drains to clog.
 This species’ weak wood is susceptible to breaking.
 Although Silver Maple is adaptable to some harsh conditions, under normal circumstances it is best for firewood, not planting in your yard.

 Sycamore.
-Sycamores are huge trees that are usually oversized for city use.
+Sycamores are huge fast-growing trees that are usually oversized for city use.
 Moreover, sycamores tend to be messy, and they are susceptible to a host of diseases and fungus problems.

 Siberian Elm.
 According to renowned tree expert Dr. Michael Dirr, the Siberian Elm may be the “world’s worst tree.”
 Susceptible to numerous diseases, brittle wood, and the elf leaf beetle, the American Elm is a problematic tree overall.

 Bradford Pear.
-This tree has poor branch structure.
+This tree has a poor branch structure.
 It grows too many branches at weak or narrow angles.
 Finally, the Bradford Pear’s branches tend to split as the tree reaches maturity.
 If you must have a Bradford Pear, plan for Portland tree services, particularly pruning, to develop proper structure.